Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Introduction

-One straightforward solution to hallucinating LR face images with occlusions is directly utilizing existing face SR methods~\cite{zhu2016deep,cao2017attention,chen2018fsrnet,yu2018imagining,yu2018face,menon2020pulse} and face inpainting solutions~\cite{li2017generative,2018Geometry} to process the LR images with occlusions, which, however, has been experimentally proved sub-optimal.
-On the one hand, off-the-shelf face inpainting methods usually require a high-resolution (HR) face image as their inputs to analyze the context in facial regions.
-When the input images are in low resolutions, for example, $16 \times 16$ pixels, it becomes impractical to accurately segment the facial areas (see Fig.~\ref{fig1}(c)), let alone conducting further analysis and modeling on each facial component.
-Hence, inpainting leads to overly-blurred facial details (see Fig.~\ref{fig1}(d)).
-Those errors might be exaggerated in the following face SR process (see Fig.~\ref{fig1}(f)).
-On the other hand, most of existing face SR solutions only consider non-occluded face images as their inputs.
+One straightforward solution to generate corresponding HR face images without occlusions from the LR face images with occlusions is to directly combine existing face SR methods~\cite{zhu2016deep,cao2017attention,chen2018fsrnet,yu2018imagining,yu2018face,menon2020pulse} and face inpainting solutions~\cite{li2017generative,2018Geometry}, \textit{i.e.}, inpaint + SR, or SR + inpaint.
+However, this straightforward sequentially combined solution might be sub-optimal due to the following reasons: On the one hand, off-the-shelf face inpainting methods usually require a high-resolution (HR) face image as their inputs to analyze the context to ``fill in" the missing region.
+When the input images are in low resolutions, for example, $16 \times 16$ pixels, accurately identifying different facial regions (see Fig.~\ref{fig1}(c)) for the context extraction becomes impractical.
+In such a case, directly inpainting an LR image with occlusions leads to blurred facial details (see Fig.~\ref{fig1}(d)), which might be exaggerated in the following face SR process (see Fig.~\ref{fig1}(f)).
+On the other hand, most existing face SR works only consider non-occluded face images as their inputs.
 These methods may suffer from ghosting artifacts in the results when LR inputs with occlusions are given (see Fig.~\ref{fig1}(e)).
-Moreover, when we apply face inpainting methods on those hallucinated images, the final results will exhibit severe distortions (see Fig.~\ref{fig1}(g)).
-Based on our observations, we believe that treating face SR and face inpainting as two independent tasks is not an ideal solution.
+Sequentially, when we apply face inpainting methods on those images with artifacts, the final results will exhibit severe distortions (see Fig.~\ref{fig1}(g)).
+Based on the analysis and experimental result observations, we believe that: treating face SR and face inpainting as two independent tasks and handling them sequentially and independently may not be an ideal solution.